furqancodes/coinusers/README.md

   - transfer
   - adding beneficiery
   - etc
+- It uses MailJet API for sending emails to users.
+- Users information is transfered using JWT Tokens.
 - It is accessed by [Frontend Microservice](https://github.com/furqansays/coinchain) through REST API.
 - It communicates with [Blockchain Microservice](https://github.com/furqansays/coincrypto) through REST API for all Blockchain related data.